How to Spot Fake Pokémon Cards

 Thin Silver Line

 Pokémon cards are well made using good card stock.
-Those cards with any holofoil part have three layers.
+Cards with any holofoil part have three layers.
 The two outer layers are of card while the inner layer is of silver foil.
 When the edge of a genuine Pokémon card is viewed through a magnifying glass this silver inner layer can be seen as a thin silver line.
 The image shows the edge of a card magnified x 25 and the silver line can be clearly seen.

 Edge of a Pokémon card